Low Credit Score Pricing Adjustments On Mortgage Loans

 Case Scenario On How Low Credit Score Pricing Adjustments Works

-- They both are putting 3.5% down payment and are getting an FHA Loan
+- They both are putting in a 3.5% down payment and are getting an FHA Loan.

 Discount Points For Lower Credit Score Borrowers

 Borrowers with under 600 credit scores will most likely need to pay discount points.
 One discount point is 1.0% of the loan amount.
 Discount points are not commissions but a pricing adjustment investors charge the lender.
 The lender then charges the borrower.
-Discount points can be paid with sellers concessions and/or lender credit.
+Discount points can be paid with sellers’ concessions and/or lender credit.
 Discount points are part of closing costs.
 Rates and pricing adjustments vary depending on the lender and/or wholesale investor.
 To get the best possible rate, it is best to maximize your credit scores.
 The team at Gustan Cho Associates are experts in helping borrowers boost their credit scores.

 The above mortgage rates are just for illustration purposes only and do not reflect past, current, future rates nor is it an offer of any specific rates versus credit scores.